 All new graduate students in all SPH programs and new concentrators in Statistics will be automatically enrolled in the course in August prior to their first year in the program.
 Students will receive an introductory email with links to the Canvas site through which the course is administered.

 The course consists of online modules in the following areas:

 - General overview

 Within each module, specific sessions are designed by SPH faculty members with expertise in the session area.

-Patricia Risica, Associate Professor of Behavioral and Social Sciences, Associate Professor of Epidemiology, Center for Health Equity Research is the course facilitator.
+Patricia Risica, Associate Professor of Behavioral and Social Sciences, Associate Professor of Epidemiology, Center for Health Promotion and Health Equity (CHPHE) is the course facilitator.
 Dr. Risica will be available for one-on-one communication in person and by phone.
 Session Faculty will be available to answer questions using the Canvas online “Discussion” mechanism.

 The course in its entirety opens in late August and students are able to complete the course on their own timetable throughout the year.
 The “recommended” schedule is to complete three modules in the Fall semester and another three modules in the Spring semester.
 Using this schedule would provide approximately one-month for the completion of each module.
 Alternately, students may choose to complete any or all required modules at any time during the academic year.
 All modules of the course must be completed by May of the enrolled academic year.

 The course is comparable to an on-campus course in terms of time and effort.
 Each session is approximately equivalent to a 50-minute in-class session.
 Students should anticipate spending at least 50 minutes per session viewing online material, watching online lectures, and completing online activities.
 Examinations for each module are designed to be up to 90 minutes in length.
 In addition, students should expect to spend an additional 90 minutes per module participating in an online discussion forum with faculty from that module.
 Additional time will be spent reading the required materials, including the textbook, and working on assigned material for each session.